 6. Shopping in Miles City’s Main Street

-The Main Street also offers community events throughout Miles City, including Miles City’s Pumpkin Walk in October and Miles City’s Holiday Parade during Miles City’s Winter Wonderland in December.
+The Main Street also offers community events throughout town, including Miles City’s Pumpkin Walk in October and the Holiday Parade during Miles City’s Winter Wonderland in December.

 7. Drive or bike along the Yellowstone River Parkway